kmahfouz/ClientOnboardingAutomation/Documentation/Deployment.md

 # Critical Pieces
 Database can sometimes clear itself with seemingly no reason Timezone table that needs to be populated for testing
+# API keys
+fetch refresh token from intuit and insert it into the intuitaccount object <br>
+fetch a api key from docusign and insert it into the docusignaccount object <br>
+for each table (docusign_accounts, intuit_accounts) should only have 1 object <br>